Facilitate knowledge

 research incubator

-Through a series of coincidences, during my time as a university professor in Cartagena, a city on Colombia's Caribbean coast, I created and led the research incubator group "La Troja", which worked with one of the peripheral communities Resonar Lab had previously collaborated with: the community of the Gamero district.
+During my time as a university professor at Uniminuto University in Cartagena, a city on Colombia's Caribbean coast, I created and led the research incubator group "La Troja", which worked with one of the peripheral communities Resonar Lab had previously collaborated with: the community of the Gamero.

 In the Colombian Caribbean, a "Troja" is a rustic shelter made of four poles and a roof improvised with palm fronds.
 It's used in rural areas to protect agricultural products or as a refuge from the sun and rain for farmers.
 The name is an allegory for preserving the region's traditions and strengthening its expressions, knowledge, and customs.